willyt3hwhale/Browser-Userscripts/README.md

 #### LeagueAutowatcher
 A small script to automate the process of viewing League of Legends VODs, in order to earn in game rewards.

+#### TwitchPointCollector
+A one liner to collect twitch points, by clicking the small popup while watching streams.